Polestar 2 review - Practicality, comfort and boot space

 The ability to travel a fair distance on a single charge is key to the appeal of a family electric car, and range anxiety shouldn’t be an issue with the Polestar 2.
-It’s 78kWh battery should be good for more than 230 miles of driving, while topping up using a 150kW rapid charger should give you 80% battery power in just 27 minutes.
+The long range/single motor model with a 78kWh battery should be good for up to 336 miles of driving, while topping up using a 150kW rapid charger should give you 80% battery power in just 27 minutes.

 The problem is there aren’t a huge number of rapid chargers currently available in the UK, although coverage is set to expand quickly over the coming years.
 More realistically, a 50kW feed will provide you with an 80% charge in just over an hour.

 Opting for the dual-motor 78kWh version sees a slight fall in overall range to 299 miles, while the entry standard range car (with a 64kWh battery) manages a claimed 275 miles from a single charge.

 Once you’re at home, there’s the opportunity to use a 7kW wallbox charger, which will take an empty battery to full power in just under eight hours.

 In terms of ride comfort, the Polestar 2 is certainly on the firm side, particularly if you spec the adjustable Ohlins dampers in their standard setting.
 Interior quality is high, though, and the seats are comfortable enough to ensure you arrive relaxed at the end of a long journey.
 However, the CMA platform, used in the Volvo XC40, brings a transmission tunnel that compromises comfort for anyone sitting in the middle seat, while visibility out of the rear screen is also pretty poor.